 And now, hi there!
 I’m Julie Tillman, but please call me Jules.
 I am an artist, creative entrepreneur, mom of two amazing girls, engaged to my best friend and partner in all things, and living and loving life in Portland, Oregon.
-I have one of those minds that hardly ever shuts off (thank goodness for meditation!)
+I have one of those minds that hardly ever shuts off (thank goodness for meditation!
+In fact, for me, making art is a form of meditation.)
 I am constantly exploring new ways to bring beauty, creativity, and happiness into the world.

 ▸ In my more figurative work, I love to get to the heart of human emotion when I make a portrait – if it makes you feel something, or smile, I’ve done my job.
-And I love to create fun and whimsy when I illustrate my “creatures” – animals like cats, bears, and others that don’t really have a name, but certainly have more than their fair share of cute.
+I love making portraits of my friends and family, as well as some of my favorite artists.
+I also love to create fun and whimsy when I illustrate my “creatures” – animals like cats, bears, and others that don’t really have a name, but certainly have more than their fair share of cute.

-▸ In art school I also learned how to create digital paintings, and they are still one of my favorite things to make.
+▸ While attending Pacific Northwest College of Art in Portland (with a double major in Fine Art and Illustration) I also learned how to create digital paintings, and they are still one of my favorite things to make.
 I lean modern and minimal when I work digitally.
+I love Scandinavian style.

 And if you’re still reading (and interested) here is little more about my background: